 Support for furloughed workers to improve their skills or learn new skills is available via Working Wales.

 WJEC resources (GCSE, A/AS level, Vocational)

 The awarding body WJEC is developing a range of student-focused resources designed specifically to help with home-learning and preparation for its qualifications.

 Porth is the Coleg Cymraeg Cenedlaethol’s new resource portal, offering access to a variety of Welsh-medium and bilingual post-16 educational resources.
 The Coleg is continuing to add resources to this early version of the website.

-The National Centre for Learning Welsh is starting new classes for the spring term from 12 May 2020.
+The National Centre for Learning Welsh is starting new courses (including online classes) in October 2020.

 Learn My Way

 Learn My Way provides free courses to help individuals improve their basic digital skills and get online.
 These courses are designed to help people access public services, banking, health information and more.